Suzibandit/SuziVAT/Readme.md

 Suitable for small businesses and sole traders with simple VAT Submission needs.

 Please see file "Install and Run.txt" for details of how to install and run this program.

+For latest release and more information please see https://suzibandit.ltd.uk/suzivat/